rebelsky/sams-assorted-musings-reflections/cnix-libraries.md

     # Our tests
     test: ./test-gcd
-    	$<
+    	./test-gcd

     # The library
-    libmathlib.a: mathlib-gcd.o
+    libmathlib.a: mathlib-gcd.o mathlib-str2long.o
     	ar -rv $(.TARGET) $(.ALLSRC)

+    # Our application
+    gcd: gcd.o libmathlib.a
+    	$(CC) $(.IMPSRC) $(LDLIBS) -o $(.TARGET)

+    # Our tests
+    test-gcd: test-gcd.o libmathlib.a
+    	$(CC) $(.IMPSRC) $(LDLIBS) -o $(.TARGET)

     # +-------------------------+----------------------------------------
     # | Additional Dependencies |
     # +-------------------------+

     *.o: mathlib.h
-    gcd: libmathlib.a
-    test-gcd: libmathlib.a

 Let's make sure that it works.

+    $ make gcd
+    gcc -Wall -g   -c -o gcd.o gcd.c gcc -Wall -g   -c -o mathlib-gcd.o mathlib-gcd.c gcc -Wall -g   -c -o mathlib-str2long.o mathlib-str2long.c ar -rv libmathlib.a mathlib-gcd.o mathlib-str2long.o
+    ar: creating libmathlib.a
+    a - mathlib-gcd.o
+    a - mathlib-str2long.o
+    gcc gcd.o -L. -lmathlib -o gcd

 Yup.
 Everything looks good.

 Are we done?
 Twenty years ago, we would have been done [8].
-But we should really think about how to make shared libraries.

-You make shared  libraries by passing the `-shared` flag to your C compiler [9].
-You must also build the `.o` files using `-fPIC` (for position-independent code)

-    $ gcc -shared -o libmathlib.so mathlib-gcd.o
+But we should think about how to make shared libraries.
+Nonetheless, I'm going to leave those as a topic for another day.
+After all, in many common cases, you'll still use `.a` libraries, and `.so` libraries lead to an added set of complexity in terms of where to look for the libraries at runtime.
+So yes, we are done.

 ---